 Nichole Rogers, Founder

-She currently works at UNM Hospitals in the Department of Nursing Excellence as a Staff Development Specialist.
+She recently accepted a Mayor appointed position as the City of Albuquerque’s African-American Community Liaison and comes to the City from her previous role at UNM Hospitals in the Department of Nursing Excellence as a Staff Development Specialist.
 Ms. Rogers background in financial services, customer service, leadership development and process improvement has given her a passion for capacity building.
 Nichole is known to be a positive influence, whose super powers are removing communication barriers to promote effective resolutions.
 In addition to that, she is a master at getting individuals to connect with each-other on deeper genuine level.
 Her passion is improving the experience for people of African descent in New Mexico.
 Welstand Foundation was founded to fill the gaps for our children by first opening a behavioral health home, then transitional living housing units.

 Toyese Oyeyemi, Chairman of the Board

 Toyese Oyeyemi is an experienced public health practitioner, having forged his past six years as a Health Extension Regional Officer at the University of New Mexico – a public health leadership position that involved facilitating community engagement, policy advocacy and education, mixed method analysis of local disparity data, and the development of community-based interventions to address racial health and education inequities.

 Mr. Oyeyemi has research and practice expertise across population health, with an area of focus in applying behavior-change and systems-change models to multilevel interventions for equitable health.
 He is a Certified Health Education Specialist (CHES) and Certified Associate in Project Management (CAPM), and retains a UNM faculty title in Family and Community Medicine for his research on interprofessional health education and social accountability.